Packers Depth Chart, Analysis After Start of NFL Free Agency

 Backups: Kitan Oladapo, Jonathan Baldwin, Mark Perry.

 Analysis: The Packers remain strong at safety now and into the future with McKinney, Williams, Bullard and Oladapo under contract through the 2027 season.
-Anderson has been a key player on special teams and has been useful when thrown into the fray on defense.
+Anderson was a key player on special teams and has been useful when thrown into the fray on defense, but the Packers let the free agent go to Miami – aka the Green Bay of Florida.
+They might be eyeing expanded roles for Oladapo and Baldwin.

 Specialists